0xMatthew/CLARA2/README.md

 That's it for setup!
 Now, let's use CLARA 2:

 1. If you haven't already, install WSL Ubuntu.
-2. Set the following environment variables:
+2. Set at least one of following environment variables so that CLARA 2 can use TTS:

     ```bash
       export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-file.json"